Artsdatabanken/okologiskegrunnkart/mapproxy/README.md

 Check the result at https://data.test.artsdatabanken.no/grunnkart/BerggrunnN50_BergartflateN50.mbtiles/

-## Manual conversion
+## Shortcuts taken

-2 layers with zoom level of 16 was processed manually as the tile count was huge:
+2 layers with zoom level of 16 was processed using available data files rather than WMS requests this time as the tile count was huge:

 ### Kulturminnerlokaliteter_Kulturminnerlokaliteter